matwilso/boxLCD/assets/boxLCD_paper.md

 # boxLCD Whitepaper

+STILL IN PROGRESS.
+COME BACK LATER OR PREPARE TO READ A VERY SHITTY UNFINISHED DOCUMENT

 **Abstract (identical to main README.md)**

 The aim of this project is to accelerate progress in [learned simulator and world model research](https://matwilso.github.io/robot-learning/future/),